Katamari Damacy: Development

 One initial difficulty faced in developing the prototype was their choice of platform, the PlayStation 2.
-At the time the project started, Sony had just announced the specifications for the console, which was built from the ground-up to support 3D graphics via the Emotion Engine.
-However, Sony had not provided any updated software development kits, believing that developers would be able to figure out the hardware.
+At the time the project started, Sony had just announced the specifications for the console, which was built from the ground-up to support 3D graphics via the Emotion Engine, but the company did not provide any updated software development kits, believing that developers would be able to figure out the hardware.
 As a result, the console was difficult to develop for at its launch.
 In contrast, Nintendo had recently announced the GameCube and that it would provide more developer-friendly features in contrast to the previous Nintendo 64 console.
 Thus, Takahashi's team decided to develop for the GameCube for their prototype even though the final game was expected to be a PlayStation 2 release.
 In creating the prototype, Takahashi had envisioned that while the ball the player rolled around would grow as they rolled over objects, it would also shrink if they collided with obstacles and lost objects from it.
 This would have been tied to an interactive music track, which would have started off simple with a small ball and become more complex and full as it got larger.
 Technically, the team found they could not implement this shrinking mechanic due to memory limitations, and further found that with the interactive music concept, it was not fun to shrink back down and hear the music regress to a simpler form.
 The shrinking concept as well as the interactive music approach were subsequently dropped.
 The prototype was completed within about six months, in time for the year's Japan Media Arts Festival for exhibition.
 Takahashi also presented the game for an internal review, leading Namco to green light the game's full development.

 Full work on Katamari Damacy began in late 2001.
 Namco assigned Now Production, based in Osaka, to help bring the game to the PlayStation 2.
 Takahashi was initially concerned about having to work with an external studio in a different location, but found that the Namco and Now Production teams worked well together.
-The full team consisted of about twenty members between the two companies, and Namco had allocated a budget of about ¥100 million (about US$650,000–800,000 at the time of production) for the game; this was about the tenth of the cost of budget allocated for Namco's blockbuster titles such as Ridge Racer or Soulcalibur.
+The full team consisted of about twenty members between the two companies, and Namco had allocated a budget of about ¥100 million (about US$650,000–800,000 at the time of production) for the game; this was about a tenth of the cost of budget allocated for Namco's blockbuster titles such as Ridge Racer or Soulcalibur.
 The full game took a year and a half to develop, with eight months of prototyping from the Digital Hollywood version.